The-Dagger-Project/SwitchBlade/README.md

 # SwitchBlade Editor
 SwitchBlade is an alternative to the command line text editor VIM.
-It supports syntax highlighting for C and C++.
+It supports syntax highlighting for Dagger, C, and C++.
 It also has some more familiar commands for exiting, saving, and searching in files, which makes it easier for beginners to use than VIM.

 ## Install
 (Currently only supports Linux, we're working on support for Windows and MacOS)